dscho/pagefind-xkcd-demo/content/comics/2008-10-31-secretary-part-5.md

   And they choose Al Gore as Internet Secretary.
 img: https://imgs.xkcd.com/comics/secretary_part_5.png
 ---
-{{The Senate.
-Hat Guy sits before the committee at his hearing to become Internet Secretary.}}
+[The Senate.
+Black Hat sits before the committee at his hearing to become Internet Secretary.]

 Chairman: We were convened here to review your nomination for the position of internet secretary.